-Developmental Psychology (DEVD)
+Developmental Psychology

-• Doctor of Philosophy (Ph.D.)

-For a complete listing of degree requirements, please continue on to this program's "Degrees" section in this document

-Master of Arts - 32 points

-A. Five CORE courses taken for 3 points each.

-1. The following three courses:

-- HUD 4120 Methods of Empirical Research

-- HUDK 5023 Cognitive Development

-- HUDK 5040 Development and Psychopathology: Atypical Contexts and Populations

-2. One of the following two courses on Social-Emotional Development:

-- HUDK 5029 Personality Development and Socialization across the Lifespan - HUDK 5121 Children's Social and Emotional Development in Context

-3. A fifth course selected from among the following options:

-- BBS 5068 5069 Brain and Behavior I and II (taken for a total of 3 points)

-- BBSN 5193 Neuroscience of Adversity

-- HUDK 4027 Development of Mathematical Thinking

-- HUDK 4029 Human Cognition and Learning

-- HUDK 4080 Educational Psychology

-- HUDK 5024 Language Development

-- HUDK 5025 Spatial Thinking

-- HUDK 5030 Visual Explanations

-B. One of the following three STATISTICS courses taken for 3 points:

-- HUDM 4120 Basic Concepts in Statistics (if no undergraduate statistics) - HUDM 4122 Probability/Statistical Inference - HUDM 5122 Applied Regression Analysis

-C. Two SPECIALIZED Courses in the Developmental Psychology Program taken for 3 points each.

-- 1. HUDK 5324 Research Work Practicum - 2.
-One additional course in the Developmental Psychology Program

-D. Additional COURSES OUTSIDE the Developmental Psychology Program taken for 1-3 points each.
-(To meet the College breadth requirement, students must take a total of six points outside the program, by any combination of courses).

-E. One ELECTIVE COURSE selected in consultation with an advisor.

-F. In consultation with an advisor and with permission of the supervising faculty member, a relevant independent study may be taken, but is not required.

-G. Special Project (not taken for points):
+- 1. Five CORE courses taken for 3 points each. - 1.
+1. The following three courses: - HUD 4120 Methods of Empirical Research - HUDK 5023 Cognitive Development - HUDK 5040 Development and Psychopathology: Atypical Contexts and Populations - 2.
+One of the following two courses on Social-Emotional Development: - HUDK 5029 Personality Development and Socialization across the Lifespan - HUDK 5121 Children's Social and Emotional Development in Context - 3.
+A fifth course selected from among the following options: - 1.
+BBS 5068 5069 Brain and Behavior I and II (taken for a total of 3 points) - BBSN 5193 Neuroscience of Adversity - HUDK 4027 Development of Mathematical Thinking - HUDK 4029 Human Cognition and Learning - HUDK 4080 Educational Psychology - HUDK 5024 Language Development - HUDK 5025 Spatial Thinking - HUDK 5030 Visual Explanations - BBSN 5007 Neuroscience Applications to Education - 2.
+One of the following three STATISTICS courses taken for 3 points: - HUDM 4120 Basic Concepts in Statistics (if no undergraduate statistics) - HUDM 4122 Probability / Statistical Inference - HUDM 5122 Applied Regression Analysis

-The special project is intended to be a "culminating experience" that allows students to integrate in one paper various aspects of what has been learned at Teachers College.
-It is an undertaking that carries no credit and does not require payment of tuition.
-The project does not have to be an empirical study; it can be a literature review, theoretical paper, or an evaluation of an educational program.
+- 3. Two SPECIALIZED Courses in the Developmental Psychology Program taken for 3 points each. - Each student shall complete a Departmental Special Project. - The practicum will be the course in which you are mentored on your special project The special project is intended to be a "culminating experience" that allows the student to integrate in one paper various aspects of what has been learned at Teachers College.
+The project does not have to be an empirical study, it can be a literature review or theoretical paper.
 If the special project involves an empirical study, it does not have to be a complete investigation; it can be a report of a pilot study.
-Students should aim to generate an organized, scholarly document, reporting thoughtful, careful, and rigorous work.
-The special project may not be conducted as part of a course, and its content may not be directly connected with any coursework done at Teachers College.
-Any TC faculty member may be a sponsor for a special project in our department.
-However, the MA advisor must be informed and grant approval if students wish to work with a faculty member outside the department.
+Students should aim to generate an organized, scholarly document, reporting thoughtful, careful and rigorous work - HUDK 5324 Research Work Practicum - One additional course in the Developmental Psychology Program - 4.
+Additional COURSES OUTSIDE the Developmental Psychology Program taken for 1-3 points each.
+(To meet the College breadth requirement, students must take a total of six points outside the program, by any combination of courses). - 5.
+One ELECTIVE COURSE selected in consultation with an advisor. - 6.
+In consultation with an advisor and with permission of the supervising faculty member, a relevant independent study may be taken, but is not required.